 In addition, some people find that physical therapy helps improve their flexibility.

-Practicing correct lifting and bending techniques can help minimize back pain when bending over.
+Correct lifting and bending techniques can help minimize back pain when bending over.
 These techniques include:

 - avoiding twisting the spine when bending to reach for something